rust-lang/cargo/src/doc/src/reference/unstable.md

 will prefer the value in the configuration.
 The allows Cargo to add new built-in path bases without compatibility issues (as existing uses will shadow the built-in name).

+### Path bases in git dependencies and patches

+Configuration files in git dependencies and patches are not loaded by Cargo and so any path bases used in those packages will need to be defined in some configuration that is loaded by Cargo.

 ## lockfile-path
 * Original Issue: [#5707](https://github.com/rust-lang/cargo/issues/5707)